Houston Galveston Institute

-The Houston Galveston Institute is a non-profit organization that offers collaborative counseling and postmodern therapy to individuals, families and communities.
-The institute is strongly associated with collaborative language systems (or Collaborative Therapy), a type of postmodern therapy that works with clients within a cooperative partnership that holds their expertise in high regard, and that encourages them to access their own natural resources to develop solutions to their problems.
+The Houston Galveston Institute is a non-profit organization that offers collaborative counselling and postmodern therapy to individuals, families and communities.
+The institute is strongly associated with collaborative language systems (or Collaborative therapy), a type of postmodern therapy that works with clients via a cooperative partnership to access their own natural resources and develop solutions to their problems.
 The Houston Galveston Institute is a sponsor of the International Journal of Collaborative Practices.